ibrahimbmohammed/my_portfolio/README.md

  1.  git clone https://github.com/peddlesoft/headless-typescript.git, clone project from the git repository to your working directory on your machine.
  2.  run the `yarn` command on you system to install all needed dependencies in your project, please use yarn, as it is the package manage of choice for this project. dont have yarn ?
 [Install Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable)
- 3. vs code settings, make sure you have the eslint and prettier extensions installed on you vs code, in your vscode make prettier your defualt formater, and enable the format on save feature on your vs code.
+ 3. vs code settings, make sure you have the eslint and prettier extensions installed on you vs code, in your vscode make prettier your default formater, and enable the format on save feature on your vs code.
 ## Getting Started

 First, run the development server: